 Chitterlings are, in fact, pig intestines.
 As you can imagine, the intestines carry feces.
 So, obviously, you want to make sure to clean them thoroughly, but you also want to make sure you are not spreading any viruses or bacteria such as E coli or Salmonella.
 Like any other raw food, these things can be present in chitlins.

-Cleaning them is one of those things you learn by doing.
+- Cleaning chitlins is one of those things you learn by doing.
 My first chitlin-cleaning lesson was given to me over the phone.
 Really!
 I bought the ones in the red bucket my first time.
 You will want to pick out the obvious-looking things... straw, hair, feces, anything that doesn't look like you would eat it.
 Don't be surprised by what you see: Pigs eat everything.
 Clean them inside and out, removing any fat as well.

 For those of you that are more visual learners, I've included a pretty good video below, showing what you need to do.
 It's about ten minutes long.
 You only need the first three minutes or so to get the idea, but watching the entire video will give you some more background on southern cooking and southern family traditions (even if you're not in the South).

 After cleaning them and making sure they are rinsed very well, at least 3 or 4 times, you are ready to cook them.
 Now the great thing about soul food is that there are no set rules or recipes.
 Everyone makes their chitlins a little different but there are a few things that are pretty much the norm for everyone:

-1. A big pot.
-Your pot can be stainless steel or cast iron. are great for cooking chitterlings and are what were used by slaves hundreds of years ago.
+- A big pot.
+Your pot can be stainless steel or cast iron.
+Cast iron pots or dutch ovens are great for cooking chitterlings and are what were used by slaves hundreds of years ago.
 Most southern families have a "big pot" or "grandma's pot" that has been passed down through the family.
 They last forever and even transfer nutritional iron into the food that is being cooked.
-Cast iron pots or dutch ovens

 Okay so here's my own recipe...remember real soul food is not about measuring spoons and such: You have to feel what's right and cook by sight.
 This is for about 10 pounds of chitlins.